DanielHauge/TestEX5/README.md

 ```
 This made the test very declaretive, ie. state what we want rather than what we need to do to get what we want.

-...
-More hamcrest JUnit 5.x tests or not?

 #### Conclusion to project 1
-To summerize, This project has alot of semi working features and tests that tests if it works as inteded or not.
+To summerize, This project has a semi working feature and tests that tests if it works as inteded or not.
-The initial tests looks as if everything works as inteded, but delving deeper into it, it actully shows that 53 of data-written test cases works and not all.
+The initial tests looks as if everything works as inteded, but delving deeper into it, it actully shows that 53 out of 99 are faulty as per the data-written test cases.
+Hence, not all tests pass, even though it actully passes, because it just counts asserts that only 53 will pass.
 The inital test does not expose which test is faulty.
 That is what my tests sets out to do, with parametermized testing.
 To create test with parameters, where i used a CSVfile as source.
 Running through all test cases and using that as arguments into the test, dynamicly creating tests as there is test cases in the CSVFile.
 To figure out which test actully fails, and which passes.
 The purpose of testing is to verify and validate that the system meets the stated requirements or specifications, while also finding defects and bugs and ensuring/increasing quaility. ie. We want to have the tests fail, if the system doesn't do as we want it to do. eg. We want the pictures which it faulty recognize to be failing in the tests.
 And not get pass because we only want 53 of the test cases to pass, nor get fail on all because only 1 picture was faulty.

 In addition i added hamcrest to the project.
 Making the tests declaritive instead of imperative.
 That way it is easier to read and understand what the test does and tests for.

-All code and tests can be found in the [Project 2 module]()
+All code and tests can be found in the [Project 2 module](#Project1)

 --------------------------------------------------------